-Each of the sections in this year's report concludes with a brief overview of New Zealand's policy documents (e.g. MoH Strategies / Toolkits) relevant to the area, as well as (international) reviews which consider the effectiveness of population level approaches to prevention / management.
+Each of the sections in this year's report concludes with a brief overview of New Zealand's policy documents (e.g. MOH Strategies / Toolkits) relevant to the area, as well as (international) reviews which consider the effectiveness of population level approaches to prevention / management.
 Appendix 2 provides an overview of the methodology used to undertake these reviews.
-Briefly, as health research has expanded exponentially in recent years, the evidence based medicine (EBM) movement has emerged as a means of providing busy clinicians with overviews of the latest evidence (e.g. published and unpublished trials and observational studies), evaluating this in a rigorous manner, and then publishing the resulting synthesis in a format which allows clinicians to quickly evaluate the effectiveness of the intervention(s) reviewed.
+Briefly, as health research has expanded exponentially in recent years, the evidence based medicine (EBM) movement has emerged as a means of providing busy clinicians with overviews of the latest evidence in particular areas.
+Such overviews rely on reviewers collating all of the available evidence (e.g. published and unpublished trials and observational studies), evaluating this in a rigorous manner, and then publishing the resulting synthesis in a format which allows clinicians to quickly evaluate the effectiveness of the intervention(s) reviewed.
 While the evidence base for population level interventions is much less developed than for individual patient therapies (as such interventions often have longer follow up times, more diffuse outcomes, and less readily identifiable "control" groups), there is nevertheless a reasonable body of evidence emerging as to the effectiveness of population level interventions in particular areas.